 '''

+static void my_driver_interrupt_write(

+rtems_termios_device_context base,

-static ssize_t my_driver_interrupt_write(int minor, const char buf, size_t n)
+const char

-{

-my_driver_entry e = &my_driver_table [minor];

-/

-There is no need to check the minor number since it is derived

-from a file descriptor.
-The upper layer takes care that it is

-in a valid range.

-/

-/
+buf,

+size_t

+n

+5

+)

+6

+my_driver_context ctx = (my_driver_context ) base;

+8

+9

 Tell the device to transmit some characters from buf (less than

+10

 or equal to n).
 When the device is finished it should raise an

+11

 interrupt.
 The interrupt handler will notify Termios that these

+12

 characters have been transmitted and this may trigger this write

+13

 function again.
 You may have to store the number of outstanding

 characters in the device data structure.

+15

+16

 /

-return 0;

-}
+17

+Termios will set n to zero to indicate that the transmitter is

+18

+now inactive.
+The output buffer is empty in this case.

 '''